Trend lines are one of the most useful and versatile tools used by forex traders.

 - Always join price highs and lows to form trend lines and be quick at identifying trend line breaks, since reversals and price breakdowns at these junctions often come swift and hard.

-- As with ALL technical analysis, never look at just one technique in isolation.
-Accurate trend lines are powerful, but their power is amplified significantly when the trend line bounce points are aligned with levels of support and resistance, as well as other significant price levels on the chart.
+- Accurate trend lines are powerful, but their power is amplified significantly when the trend line bounce points are aligned with levels of support and resistance, as well as other significant price levels on the chart.

 - If you are new to trend lines, some of the best advice I can give you is to practice drawing them and then monitoring what the price does when it comes back to them.